Children Underground: Children featured in film

 Cristina Ionescu: Aged 16, spent her young life in an orphanage where she experienced abuse and beatings.
 She left the orphanage at age 11 in favor of the streets when they tried to put her in a mental institution.
 Cristina took on a boyish appearance in order to appear tough, as street girls often face hardships.
 Cristina is the leader of the subway kids.

 Mihai Alexandru Tudose: Aged 12, ran away from home at age 8.
 Both parents drank and his father was abusive.
 He misses his sister and mother and feels guilt for leaving them.
 He wishes to have a skill in life, to own a home and go to school.
 He refuses to beg like the other children and instead helps shopkeepers stock shelves for payment.
 He cuts himself after the group travels to a park (Ana has a tantrum and takes it out on him) and shows signs of emotional suffering.

 Violeta 'Macarena' Rosu: Aged 14, lived at the same orphanage as Cristina.
 Cristina protects Macarena who is quiet and submissive.
-She is addicted to Aurolac Paint more so than the other children.
+She is addicted to Aurolac more so than the other children.
 Macarena doesn’t know her real name, her parents or her birthday.
 The nickname 'Macarena' derives from the song "Macarena", her favourite, which she loves to dance to.

 Ana Turturica: Aged 10, ran away from impoverished conditions at home without electricity, food or clothes.
 She refuses to discuss her home life and says her family loves her and she loves them but it's better this way.
 After running away, she later returns home, taking her younger brother Marian to stay with her on the streets.
 Her stepfather attempts to take them home twice but also admits to have "checked" if she was a virgin.
 Ana is very troubled.

 Marian Turturica: Aged 8, is Ana's younger brother.
 He doesn't like life on the streets and sticks close by his sister's side.